Editor’s note: This is a cross-post of a blog that appeared on the Huffington Post.

 TAACCCT is making a difference.
 It works.
 Just ask George Brown and Elizabeth Hymans.

 Seth Harris is the acting secretary of labor.

-Tags: American Job Center, community colleges, Contra Costa College, East Bay consortium, European Sleep Works, Forklift Logistics Operations Warehouse, middle-class jobs, President Obama, Seth Harris, skills development, skills infrastructure, State of the Union, TAACCCT, Trade Adjustment Assistance Community College and Career Training
+Tags: American Job Center, community colleges, Contra Costa College, East Bay consortium, European Sleep Works, Forklift Logistics Operations Warehouse, middle-class jobs, partnerships, President Obama, Seth Harris, skills development, skills infrastructure, State of the Union, TAACCCT, Trade Adjustment Assistance Community College and Career Training